accessibility-luxembourg/accessibilite.public.lu/content/en/raweb1.1/rgaa/glossaire/contenu-visible.md

 title: Visible content
 ---

-For the {% test '10.2.1' %}: "Present content" means that visible content remains present when CSS is deactivated.
-For example, an image conveying information as a CSS background property invalidates this test because the information is no longer "present" when CSS is deactivated.
-On the other hand, an image conveying information as a CSS background property but accompanied by hidden text validates this test because the information is indeed "present" when CSS is deactivated.
+Content is visible when it is shown on the web page, either when the page loads or after an interface component is activated (e.g., displaying a modal window or submenu).

-Note: the practice of managing images as background properties of elements via CSS is formally not recommended, even if accompanied by hidden text.
+Test 10.2.1 requires that visible content be accessible to assistive technologies.
+This means that any visible content that is implemented using a method that does not natively provide an alternative should be accompanied by a secondary method to provide that alternative.
+For example, an image conveying information in CSS background property on an element that contains visually hidden text passes this test because the information is accessible to assistive technologies.
+Without this hidden text, the test fails.